Princess of Wales takes another step in return to public life after chemotherapy with carol service - Local News 8

 Associated Press

-LONDON (AP) — The Princess of Wales will take another step Friday in her return to public life following cancer treatment as she hosts her annual Christmas carol service at Westminster Abbey.
+LONDON (AP) — The Princess of Wales took another step Friday in her return to public life following cancer treatment, in hosting her annual Christmas carol service at Westminster Abbey.

+Dressed in a festive red coat featuring a large black bow on the collar and black buttons, the princess, often referred to simply as Kate, arrived with her husband Prince William and their three children.

+They were met by clergy in front of a row of Christmas trees decorated with glittering white lights.
+Inside the abbey, Kate chatted with members of the congregation and performers, including Gregory Porter.

 This year’s concert is designed to celebrate the support people give to one another, especially as they struggle through difficult times, a theme that may have particular resonance for the princess after abdominal surgery and chemotherapy forced her to step back from public duties for much of 2024.